 The power side view mirror positions are saved when doing a memory set and can be recalled using the memory feature.
-Refer to Memory seats/power mirrors/steering column in the Seating and Safety Restraints chapter.
+Refer to Memory seat and mirrors in the Seating and Safety Restraints chapter.

 Heated mirrors

 Both mirrors are heated automatically to remove ice, mist and fog when the rear window defrost is activated.